Learning is the core purpose to our school and is central to everything that happens.

 Our strategy for successful implementation of our intended curriculum is to create a culture where collaboration and professional dialogue between subject leaders delivers a curriculum that builds on prior learning, deepens knowledge and enhances skills that foster learning and achievement.
 We will engage in a constant cycle of review and evaluation in order to assess progression and achievement, and to keep learning fresh, current and carefully tailored to meet the needs of all children.

 Alongside our academic curriculum, we ensure the whole-child is supported through events and activities planned outside of the classroom.
-For example: with planned-for outdoor learning in our Forest School and ponds areas; by utilising links with the wider community; taking children on residential visits in both years 4 and 6; taking part in charity days and events; by joining with other school in our trust to share experiences such as Riversfest and sporting events.
+For example: with planned-for outdoor learning in our Forest School and ponds areas; by utilising links with the wider community; taking children on residential visits in both years 4 and 6; taking part in charity days and events; by joining with other schools in our trust to share experiences such as Riversfest and sporting events.
 A wide range of clubs and enrichment activities such as individual music lessons, sporting matches, gardening competitions, music and dance festivals, singing in the Cathedral are a regular occurrence in our school.
 These are a vital part of each child’s development as life-long learners and ensure that individual talents are celebrated.